 Annoyed that your spouse doesn’t help with task A?
 Well, did you help with task B?

-You must ask yourself, “Are you annoying right back?”
+You must ask yourself, “Are you annoying or frustrating right back?”

 Humbling, isn’t it?